-NPC is to invest more funds in the country's petrochemical projects to accelerate their implementation process, according to its deputy head Mohammad Hassan Peyvandi in September 2014.
-The company is legally allowed to have a 20% share in petrochemical investments which can rise to 49% in underdeveloped and deprived regions.
-He said the NPC will prioritise projects with at least 60% progress for funding.
+NPC is to invest more funds in the country's petrochemical projects to accelerate their implementation process.
+The company is legally allowed to have a 20% share in petrochemical investments which can rise to 49% in under-developed and deprived regions.
+He said NPC will prioritise projects with at least 60% progress for funding.
 The Takht-Jamshid PVC unit, phase II of Kavian Petrochemical Plant, phase II of Karoun Petrochemical Plant, West Ethylene Pipeline, and petrochemicals plants in the provinces of Lorestan, Kurdistan, Illam, Mahabad and Hamedan are among the projects which their completion has been prioritised for the 2015/16 Iranian year.

-Completion of 67 part-build petrochemical projects, which were scheduled to become operational by 2015, are to be launched in the sixth five-year economic development plan (2015-20).
+Completion of 67 part-build petrochemical projects, which were scheduled to become operational by 2015, are to be launched in the sixth five-year economic development plan (2015-2020).
 The total capacity of the projects are estimated at over 60mn tpa and involve USD40bn in investment.
 However, projects with a completion rate of under 10% are set to be cancelled.
 The West Ethylene Pipeline project, which was 13% complete in Q314, narrowly misses out on cancellation.

-Kavian Petrochemical Corporation's petrochemical plant in Assaluyeh, Iran, could quadruple its output to around 2mn tpa after securing sufficient feedstock from Iran's South Pars gas field, according to reports in July 2014.
+Kavian Petrochemical Corporation's petrochemical plant in Asaluyeh, Iran, could quadruple its output to around 2mn tpa after securing sufficient feedstock from Iran's South Pars gas field, according to reports in July 2014.
 The complex's 1mn tpa cracker is likely to secure the necessary feedstock from South Pars gas field's phases 15 and 16.